 • Individual outpatient counseling

-Some prescription drug addictions, such as opioid pain pills, can be treated with medicines that reduce the effects of opioids, lessen cravings, and control withdrawal symptoms, including methadone and suboxone.
+Some prescription drug addictions, such as opioid pain pills, can be treated with medicines such as methadone and suboxone.
+These medicines reduce the effects of opioids, lessen cravings, and control withdrawal symptoms.

 What to Expect when Calling A Prescription Drug Helpline

-When you call a prescription drug addiction hotline, you connect with someone focused on helping people struggling with substance abuse.
+When you call a prescription drug addiction hotline, you will connect with an advisor who is experienced in helping people struggling with substance abuse.
 They will not judge you or make you feel bad about what you’ve been through.
-Instead, they are ready to listen to your story and help with your questions.
-They helped countless others dealing with prescription pill abuse to find the information and resources to finally get help.
+Instead, they will listen to your story and answer your questions.
+Prescription pill abuse hotlines have helped countless others dealing with this problem find the information and resources to finally get help.

 During your call, you can talk about whatever is on your mind.
-The prescription drug abuse helpline specialists are there to help.
-Here are some topics often discussed during prescription drug addiction helpline calls:
+Our prescription drug helpline specialists are there to answer all your questions.
+Here are some topics that are often discussed during calls to our helpline:

 • Signs of drug abuse and addiction